 UBS Securities LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC and Stifel, Nicolaus & Company, Incorporated are acting as joint book-running managers of the offering and UBS Securities LLC is acting as representative of the underwriters named below.
-Subject to the terms and conditions stated in the underwriting agreement dated October 11, 2012, each underwriter named below severally agrees to purchase aggregate principal amount of Notes indicated in the following table:
+Subject to the terms and conditions stated in the underwriting agreement dated October , 2012, each underwriter named below severally agrees to purchase aggregate principal amount of Notes indicated in the following table:

 Underwriters Principal Amount

-UBS Securities LLC \$ 15,000,000
+UBS Securities LLC \$

-Raymond James & Associates, Inc. 15,000,000
+Raymond James & Associates, Inc.

-RBC Capital Markets, LLC 15,000,000
+RBC Capital Markets, LLC

-Stifel, Nicolaus & Company, Incorporated 15,000,000
+Stifel, Nicolaus & Company, Incorporated

-Credit Suisse Securities (USA) LLC 3,750,000
+Credit Suisse Securities (USA) LLC

-Deutsche Bank Securities Inc. 3,750,000
+Deutsche Bank Securities Inc.

-Janney Montgomery Scott LLC 3,750,000
+Janney Montgomery Scott LLC

-Maxim Group LLC 3,750,000
+Maxim Group LLC

-Total \$ 75,000,000
+Total \$

-The underwriters are committed to take and pay for all of the Notes being offered, if any are purchased.
+The underwriters are committed to take and pay for all of the Notes being offered, if any are purchased, other than the Notes covered by the option described below.